 Sarah lost everything except the money.
 Her daughter died in childhood, and her husband passed away from tuberculosis right after inheriting his father’s fortune.
 In her bereavement, she turned to mediums, people who claim to communicate with the departed.
 Through this process, she became convinced that she needed to build sacred spaces to house the angry spirits of all the souls whose lives were cut short by the weapons her father in-law had produced.

 If the stories are true, the work went on around the clock.
-24 fours a day, 7 days a week, for 38 years.
+24 hours a day, 7 days a week, for 38 years.

 All of this, just to house the angry ghosts.